 HDMI Converter Types

-HDMI connectors can be converted other cable and display types like DVI, VGA, etc. In order to convert there need to be an intermedia circuit which will convert signals between different formats.
+HDMI connectors can be converted to other cable and display types like DVI, VGA, etc. In order to convert there need to be an intermedia circuit that will convert signals between different formats.

 DVI <-> HDMI